-Okay folks.
+Okay, folks.
 Here it is.
-This is free to everyone.
+This is free for everyone.
 Just print the file out on orange printer paper.
 Construction paper will work as well.
-(FYI – the banner letters may not appear in correct order in the download, but fear not, everything is there.)
+(FYI – the banner letters may not appear in the correct order in the download, but fear not, everything is there.)
 Next, cut the banner out and fold the tabs in half.
 Use whatever method you prefer to anchor the tabs – glue, staples, etc. Then using twine, thread the banner letters in the correct order, and hang.
 Hope you all enjoy this free printable! ( Update: see below)

 If anyone is interested in receiving free printables for the other items in my Halloween display, they (along with many others) are available to all my subscribers for free.
 Just sign up for our newsletter and you will receive access to over 50 free printables.
 It’s just a little something extra to say thanks to those who have been so loyal to me. 🙂

 - Book covers should be printed on legal size paper.

 - Ghost should be printed on US standard size.

 The banner should be printed onto orange printer paper or construction paper.

 Want to get the whole kit? (printables for book covers,